 The Hyundai Kona EV

 We’re members of the Vancouver car sharing co-op Modo, and have access to hundreds of relatively new and different vehicles around Vancouver, including five fully electric Konas.
-Yes we’re motivated to use the Konas partly by the lack of tailpipe emissions combined with BC’s low-emission hydro electricity, but also the Kona is a really fun and responsive car to drive!
+Yes we’re motivated to use the Kona partly by the lack of tailpipe emissions and BC’s low-emission hydro electricity, but also the Kona is a really fun and responsive car to drive!
 Its acceleration and braking are superb, the steering is tight and sharp, and the driving aids are sometimes useful if not an entertaining glimpse of the automated driving future.
 We’re big fans and book them out for almost every trip we take around Vancouver.
-I knew this was the car I wanted to use for our Canadian Rockies road trip.
+We knew this was the only car we wanted to use for our Canadian Rockies road trip.
 If you’re more interested in the car, you can see our review of the Kona EV here.